apexjs-org/openapi/README.md

 // console.dir(openapi, { depth: null })
 ```

-Follow this [tutorial](https://medium.com/@apexjs-org/create-a-node-js-rest-api-with-an-openapi-description-in-minutes-972dda90e373) to bring your OpenAPI description to life with [express-openapi-validator](https://github.com/cdimascio/express-openapi-validator).
+You can bring your OpenAPI description to life with [express-openapi-validator](https://github.com/cdimascio/express-openapi-validator).
+See the example folder or follow this [tutorial](https://dev.to/apexjs-org/create-a-nodejs-rest-api-with-an-openapi-description-in-minutes-2k73).